boyter/cs/README.md

 ```
 BUGS
 score from TF/IDF appears to be negative in some cases (overflow??)
-highlight on windows command line not escaped correctly "ansi escape windows"
-search for http://localhost:8080/?q=spdx+unlicense&ss=300 seems to miss highlights 100% works command line seems to happen all over the place

 TODO
 actually have a real parser supporting proper boolean syntax